 I am currently an Associate Professor at the Department of Communication, Michigan State University (MSU).
 I am also a research affiliate at the Web Mining Lab of City University of Hong Kong (CityU) directed by Dr. Jonathan Zhu and at the Quello Center of MSU directed by Dr. William Dutton.

-I am serving on the editorial board of several communication journals, including Asian Journal of Communication, Journal of Computer-Mediated Communication, and Journal of Broadcasting & Electronic Media.
+I am serving on the editorial board of several communication journals, including Asian Journal of Communication, Communication Methods and Measures, Journal of Broadcasting & Electronic Media, and Journal of Computer-Mediated Communication.

 I was the chair of the computational methods interest group (2016-2017) at International Communication Association.
 I worked at the Wee Kim Wee School of Communication and Information, Nanyang Technological University from 2013 to 2016 and at the Faculty of Humanities and Arts, Macau University of Science and Technology from 2009 to 2013.